hayesmaker/thrust-platform/views/review.md

 All iterations of the game are automatically tested using Unit Testing tool Mocha, End to end testing frameworks Nightwatch + Phase-2-e and also cloud based device testing tool Browserstack all via (Travis CI).
-This keeps the game as bug free as possible...
-But read below for if you see some gameplay bugs, feel free to post a bug report.
+This keeps the game as bug free as possible, but that doesn't mean that a few haven't slipped through the net.

+If you see some gameplay bugs, feel free to post a bug report.

 If you spot a bug and report it via the Github page => Issues tab you'll receive a free copy of the full game when it's released on Mobile